bazoka-kaka/ajax-useful/README.md

 ## Libraries and Other Methods

 - jQuery -- don't just use this for ajax purposes only
-- Axios -- for http requests (update, delete, etc)
+- Axios -- slim libraries for http requests (update, delete, etc)
-- SuperAgent -- for http requests (update, delete, etc)
+- SuperAgent -- slim libraries for http requests (update, delete, etc)
 - Fetch API -- part of the browser (firefox and chrome only probably)
 - Prototype
 - Node HTTP -- this is nodejs